Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Experiments

 \textbf{Analysis.} We have also looked at the domains learned, and they all look correct indeed, containing the hidden predicates in $D$, and redundant predicates from $D_{max}$.
 For example, in Blocksworld, an undirected version of the \emph{on} relation is learned that is true if two blocks are directly on top of each other without revealing which one is above.
 In Gripper, an extra unary predicate is learned that captures if a ball is being held, without specifying the gripper.
 In Driverlog, a learned predicate keeps track of the driver location even if on a truck.
 In Logistics, eight predicates are learned, including a ternary relation that tracks both the location and city of a truck.
-In the $n$-sliding puzzle, \sift learns 24 ``redundant'' but meaningful features (details in the appendix).
+In the $n$-sliding puzzle, \sift learns 24 ``redundant'' but meaningful features (details in the extended version).
 All these predicates are correct but redundant, and roughly correspond to \emph{derived predicates} that can be tracked with action effects, and hence, which do not need to be tracked by axioms.
 They are all part of the maximal domain description $D_{max}$.
-One consequence of this ``expansion'' in the number of predicates is on the \emph{width} of problems \cite{nir:ecai2012,bonet:jair2024}.
-A problem that involves moving to an object to pick it up and placing it elsewhere has width $2$, but with the ``derived'' predicate in $D_{max}$ that tracks the location of the object being held, the width reduces to $1$.
-The maximal domain description $D_{max}$ of a domain $D$ is an interesting notion in itself, but its study goes beyond the scope of this paper.